arezoo88/djreservation/README.md

 - http://127.0.0.1:8000/ or http://127.0.0.1:8000/redoc/
 - if open this url (http://127.0.0.1:8000/swagger.json) you can get json file and open in this site : https://editor.swagger.io/

+- you can use postman file that there is in project.

 ## Admin Panel <a name="admin"></a>

 - python manage.py createsuperuser